Considerations for charging duties and import taxes at checkout

 The duties and import taxes collected in the checkout is an estimate of what will be charged by a country or region's tax authority.

 - The duties and import taxes that are charged are estimates based on the latest information at the time that the customer places their order.
-Additional duties might be charged for different reasons, such as incorrect duties paid or incorrect HS codes.
+Additional duties might be charged for different reasons, such as incorrect duties paid or incorrect Harmonized System (HS) codes.

-- Handling fees and brokerage and disbursement fees are not included in duties and import tax calculations.
+- Handling fees and brokerage and disbursement fees aren't included in duties and import tax calculations.
 If your contract with a carrier does not include waived fees, then consider adding the cost of the fees to your product prices or your shipping rates.

 Duties calculation on discounted and free items